 However, that was 2010 when both Drew and Baylen were much younger.
 Baylen was just a baby boy and Brees was 30.

-Fast forward to 2017 at the NFL Pro Bowl in Orlando, Florida, and you’ll find Baylen, now eight years old, telling his dad, now 38, to pass the football over and over again to the “perfect” spot as if his dad wasn’t a professional quarterback.
+Fast forward to 2017 at the NFL Pro Bowl in Orlando, Florida, and you’ll find Baylen, now eight years old, telling his dad, now 38, to pass the football over and over again to the “perfect” spot as if his dad wasn’t one of the all-time great quarterbacks.

 After the official Pro Bowl NFC team photo was taken, Brees stepped away for a moment and returned with his three kids and his wife, Brittany Brees.
 Once all of the other players headed towards the practice fields at the ESPN Wide World of Sports Complex, it was only Brees, his family and former teammate Jimmy Graham.
 Brees and Graham were chatting it up just like the days when they played together before Graham left to play for the Seattle Seahawks.